dholroyd/rtp-rs/README.md

 [ChangeLog](https://github.com/dholroyd/rtp-rs/blob/master/CHANGELOG.md)

-Rust reader for Realtime Transport Protocol packet structure.
+Rust reader and builder for Realtime Transport Protocol packet structure.

 This crate provides efficient read access to the fields and payload of an RTP packet.
 The provided type is just a wrapper around a `&[u8]` borrowed byte slice; It is zero-copy